nvim-neorocks/rocks-lazy.nvim/README.md

 >
 > You can use both `rocks.toml` entries and a Lua config to configure
 > your plugin specs.
-> `rocks-lazy.nvim` will merge the resulting specs.
+> `rocks-lazy.nvim` will extend[^2] the rocks.toml specs with the imported ones.

+[^2]: Duplicate specs in the Lua configs will overwrite existing ones.

 ## :electric_plug: `rocks-config` interoperability